Large neutrino asymmetry from forbidden decay of dark matter: Direct detection of light DM

 \section{Direct detection of light DM}

-The kinetic mixing of Z-${\rm Z}_D$ made possible to probe dark matter through elastic scattering with nucleons in direct detection experiments like CRESST III \cite{CRESST:2019jnq}, XENON1T \cite{XENON:2019gfn} etc. The spin independent DM-nucleon cross section for the experiment target nucleus with atomic number Z and mass number A can be written \cite{Borah:2021pet} as
+DM $\chi$, can interact with nucleon due to Higgs portal interactions facilitated by the mixing between $\Phi_1$ and the SM Higgs $h$, parameterized by $\sin{\theta_{{\Phi_1}h}}$.
+The spin independent DM-nucleon cross section for a target nucleus with atomic number $Z$ and mass number $A$ can be written as \cite{Adhikary:2024btd}